nagaraju274/studio/README.md

 ```

 This will start the Genkit development UI, which you can use to inspect and debug your AI flows.

+## 🚀 Deployment

+This application is ready to be deployed with [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).
+After deploying, remember to add your production URL to the "Authorized domains" list in your Firebase Authentication settings, as described in Step 4.

 ## 📄 License